Yuewei-Wang/nsSNPfinder/README.md

 The *nsSNPFreqPlot* function generates the plot similar as *SNPFreqPlot* but the targets are all nsSNPs within the gene.

-The *3Dpdb* function displays the encoded-protein 3D structure record in PBD or UniProt, and highlight the residue positions involved nsSNPs.
+The *displayPDB* function displays the encoded-protein 3D structure record in PBD or UniProt, and highlight the residue positions involved nsSNPs.

 ``` r
 browseVignettes("nsSNPfinder")